-Joy is a workplace mediator, arbitrator and conflict resolution specialist who skillfully combines almost 30 years’ of expertise in employment and labour law with 20+ years of leadership to support workplace parties through conflict management and resolution.
-Joy knows firsthand the importance of conflict resolution and management in the workplace, and the significant negative consequences of dysfunctional relationships and mismanagement of conflict.
-She offers a range of neutral third party services, including facilitation, mediation, arbitration and med/arb.
-Joy also advises workplaces on harassment/discrimination and bullying policies and programs.
+Joy Hulton is a qualified workplace mediator, arbitrator and conflict resolution facilitator.
+She combines 30 years of expertise in employment and labour law with 20+ years of leadership to support workplace parties with conflict management and resolution.
+She offers a range of neutral third party services including facilitation, mediation, arbitration and med/arb, investigation, and workplace assessment.
+Joy also advises workplaces on harassment/discrimination and bullying prevention policies and programs.

 Joy began her career in employment and labour law with Osler Hoskin & Harcourt in 1991, representing employers in the public and private sectors in a wide range of matters including collective bargaining, arbitration, wrongful dismissal, human rights, and workplace safety.
-She joined The Regional Municipality of York in 1997 as Director, Employment & Labour Law and was appointed Regional Solicitor in 2004.
-Joy spent many years as lead negotiator for York Regional Police Services Board and was an active representative of the Big 12 Police Boards.
-She had a leading role in the development of York Region’s paramedic services following the download to municipalities in 2000, implementation of job evaluation and pay equity for York Regional Police, and development and implementation of the Region’s harassment and discrimination policies.
+She joined The Regional Municipality of York in 1997 as Director, Employment & Labour Law and served as Regional Solicitor from 2004-2020.

-Joy holds a B.A and LL.B. from Queen’s University, a Master Certificate in Municipal Management from York University, Schulich School of Business, and a Certificate in Conflict Resolution from the Canadian Collaborative for Engagement and Conflict Management (CECM).
-Joy is a member of the Law Society of Ontario, Ontario Bar Association (ADR Section), the ADR Institute of Ontario/Canada, and the Workplace Investigator Network.
+Joy holds a B.A and LL.B. from Queen’s University; a Master Certificate in Municipal Management from York University, Schulich School of Business; and a Certificate in Conflict Resolution from the Canadian Collaborative for Engagement and Conflict Management (CECM).
+Joy also holds designations of Qualified Mediator and Qualified Arbitrator with the ADR Institute of Canada/Ontario.
+Joy is a member of the Law Society of Ontario and the Ontario Bar Association (ADR Section), and the Workplace Investigator Network roster.

 Hulton Workplace Resolutions relies on the 3 key principles of equity, empathy and respect for all workplace participants to assist workplace parties in conflict management and conflict/dispute resolution